12 One-on-One Meeting Tools To Boost Productivity

 A structured 1:1 meeting can maximize productivity and ensure both parties get the most out of the time together.
 A typical structure includes check-ins, agenda reviews, status updates, problem-solving, priorities, feedback, and wrap-ups.

 This approach promotes open communication, improves problem-solving, and facilitates feedback, leading to better outcomes for both parties.
-The meeting should be focused and without distractions to ensure sufficient time is given to each topic.
+The meeting should be focused and without distractions to ensure sufficient time for each topic.

 Here’s an example of what a 30-min meeting structure should look like: